-Trinil's Main Bonebed (Java) and Homo erectus Paleobiogeography conglomerate of fluvial origin, as remnant outcrops help establish.
-The stratum produced thousands of well-preserved, disarticulated skeletal bioclasts.
+Trinil's Main Bonebed (MB; Hauptknochenschicht), the 1891-1892 Homo erectus (H. e.) discovery context, is still central to understanding hominin paleobiogeography in Sundaland.
+The MB was mostly well-lithified, volcaniclastic, very poorly sorted sandstone and pebbly conglomerate of fluvial origin, as remnant outcrops help establish.
+The stratum produced thousands of wellpreserved, disarticulated skeletal bioclasts.
 Many were greatly oversized relative to lithic components.
 The taphonomy, lithology and setting indicate accumulation in a lowland river during long-runout-lahar flooding.
 This followed mass deaths in the drainages of a high-standing, active stratovolcano.
-Small-sized (Axis) deer, large-bodied bovids (Bibos; Bubalus), Stegodon, and the tiny boselaphine Duboisia were most abundant as fossils.
-Crocodylians, turtles, pig, and rhinoceros were common.
-Other documented MB remains were tiger, muntjac, macaque, porcupine, river-fishes, and -mollusks, and trees and sedges.
-Trinil specimens of dog, leopard cat, langur, gibbon, lizard, python, rat, and birds are credible additional MB components.
+Small-sized (Axis) deer, large-bodied bovids (Bibos; Bubalus), Stegodon and the tiny boselaphine Duboisia were most abundant as fossils.
+Crocodylians, turtles, pig and rhinoceros were common.
+Other documented MB remains were tiger, muntjac, macaque, porcupine, river-fishes and -mollusks, and trees and sedges.
+Trinil specimens of dog, leopard cat, langur, gibbon, lizard, python, rat and birds are credible additional MB components.
 Femur I is a reasonably uncontestable MB discovery (as II, III and IV probably are), based on firsthand accounts and site geology.
-Mussel shells from the MB reveal possible H.e. use, but no lithic artifacts or hominin-damaged bones have been identified.
-The diversity of taxa in the MB is greater than in any other individual H.e.-discovery bed.
-The MB fauna anchors Java's long-lasting Stegodon-Homo erectus (land-vertebrate) biostratigraphic sequence (S.-H.e.).
-H.e. was secure enough ecologically to withstand the associated Siva-Malayan large-mammal immigrations, endemic faunal developments, and glacioeustatic changes of the Early and Middle Pleistocene.
-Certain S.-H.e. species went extinct, but relatives of others (e.g., MB cervids, large bovids, rhinoceros, pig, primates, tiger, turtles, crocodile, fishes, and mollusks) survived into the Late Pleistocene-Holocene, when they occupied dispersed parts of the region extending from Java to Indochina.
-These biogeographic patterns support the proposition that S.-H.e.-like ecological communities, hominins included, were broadly present across Sundaland in the time of H.e.
+Mussel shells from the MB reveal possible H. e. use, but no lithic artifacts or hominin-damaged bones have been identified.
+The diversity of taxa in the MB is greater than in any other individual H. e.-discovery bed.
+The MB fauna anchors Java's long-lasting Stegodon-Homo erectus (land-vertebrate) biostratigraphic sequence (S.-H. e.).
+H. e. was secure enough ecologically to withstand the associated Siva-Malayan large-mammal immigrations, endemic faunal developments, and glacioeustatic changes of the Early and Middle Pleistocene.
+Certain S.-H. e. species went extinct, but relatives of others (e.g., MB cervids, large bovids, rhinoceros, pig, primates, tiger, turtles, crocodile, fishes and mollusks) survived into the Late Pleistocene-Holocene, when they occupied dispersed parts of the region extending from Java to Indochina.
+These biogeographic patterns support the proposition that S.-H. e.-like ecological communities, hominins included, were broadly present across Sundaland in the time of H. e.